mauricio/mauricio.github.com/_posts/2013-05-13-turning-a-synchronous-client-into-async-or-why-the-mysql-protocol-is-so-absurdly-complicated-to-handle.md

 between different concurrent threads at any moment.

 Why am I saying this?
 Because now we get to see how the MySQL network protocol works.

-**DISCLAIMER**: this is a rant about MySQL's network protocol only.
-I am very grateful for all the work everyone involved in MySQL did and it still is my database of choice if not on Heroku so, don't take this as another 'mysql sucks, bla bla bla' post, I just think it's important for people to understand how you can complicate someone else's life with a complicated network protocol.

 ## Decoding MySQL messages